JuanTarrio/rebvo/README.md

 a simple utility is provided in the Video2SimCam folder that uses OpenCV VideoCapture to uncompress the video in the SimCam format (can take a lot of disk space!).

 ### FAQ

--- Depth is not correct, objects that are close appear far and viceversa

-At to this point, rebvo relies only on filtering for initialization, this can lead to initialization errors since convergence is not warrantied.
-If the system didn't bootup right, just reset.

--- How is rebvo someway useful if initialization can fail

-If gyroscope measurements are added to estimation the initialization problem disappears.
-That is the version used to fly quadrotors.
-If you want that version contact the authors.

 -- Why rebvo doesn't use OpenCV?